pkurremula/cloud-recipes/terraform/README.md

-# A Collection of Terraform Recipes.
+# A Collection of Terraform Recipes

-I started this project as I was learning Terraform.
-Over time, it evolved into a handy reference for me or anyone to look up a Terraform recipe.
+A handy reference and recipes on Terraform.

 ## Recipes